10196NAT Diploma of Stage and Screen Performance

-Training is practical, with classes in acting techniques, performance genres and production practices.
-This course will put you centre stage and in front of the camera, giving you the tools to develop your own stories for stage and screen.
+Training is practical, with classes in acting techniques for both live and screen work, performance styles and production practices.
+The course puts you centre stage and in front of the camera, giving you the tools to develop your own stories for stage and screen.

 Course dates and times

 Monday 28 September – Friday 4 December

 The course 10196NAT Diploma of Stage and Screen Performance comprises the following units of competency:

 - CUAACT401 Use a Range of Acting Techniques in Performance

 - CUAMPF602 Manage Stagecraft Aspects of Performance

 - CUAPRF503 Prepare for Performances in a Competitive Environment

 - CUAWHS501 Maintain a High Level of Fitness for Performance

 - DSSASC501 Apply Storytelling Conventions